 I was born and raised in Lachine, a suburb of Montreal, in the province of Quebec, Canada.
 During the 1970s, I spent most of my time touring and recording.
 My hope was to make my living in the music business however after I married Lorraine in 1979, I decided to return to school.
 I was a student at the University of Western Ontario and, upon graduation, I began teaching Computer Science as well as consulting.

-I moved into the corporate world in 1989 as an executive for a large Canadian insurance company.
+I moved into the corporate world in 1989 as an executive for the London Life Insurance Company.
 I never lost the passion for music and recording and I set up my first project studio, called Whisperwood Recording Studios, in our home.
 I remain very active in the audio engineering world and I have been fortunate to work with a number of outstanding musicians in some of the best recording studios in the world.

 Around 1999, mergers and consolidation in the insurance industry caught up with me.
-We moved to Toronto where I served as an executive with a large Canadian bank.
+We moved to Toronto where I served as an executive with the Bank of Montreal.
 Whisperwood Recording Studios also followed me to Toronto.
 I retired from the bank in 2008 however I returned to work just a few weeks after retirement.
-I presently serve as the Chief Technology Officer with an insurance company in Kingston, Ontario until I retired for real in July of 2018.
+I served as the Chief Technology Officer for the Empire Life Insurance Company in Kingston, Ontario until I retired for real in July of 2018.

 My blog is built on WordPress (self-hosted).
 This is a personal site and it has been around the web for a number of years now.
 Since April 4, 2004 to be precise.
 All of the thoughts and opinions expressed on this blog are entirely my own although I do borrow quite liberally from other people much smarter than me.
-The site is not connected with my employment.
-In fact, I go out of my way to limit any direct references to my career.
-Absolutely nothing that I have written should be taken as an expression on my employer’s behalf.
+If I make any comments about my past employment, it is done with a grateful heart.
+All three companies were very good to me during my career and I was proud to serve with each one.

 Millions of visitors have dropped by the blog over the years.
 Thank you for dropping by.